Everything you need to know about Visiting the Cliffs of Moher Ireland

 If you are a disabled driver or passenger, you need to make your way to the public car park and the attendant at the entry cabin will advise and direct you to the available spaces in the area designated for disabled parking.

-Experience the Visitor Center
+Experience the Visitor Centre

+Within the Visitor Centre, you will also find the Puffins Nest coffee shop and a restaurant called the Cliffs View Cafe.
 From the cliffs, and from O’Briens Tower you can see the Aran Islands, the Maumturks and the Twelve Pins mountain ranges to the north in Galway, and Loop Head to the south.

 O’Brien’s Tower